 Yes.
 Every county in the state of New York has a community dispute resolution center that offers mediation for free.

 You can find the location of a community dispute resolution center near you:

-- · At the Small Claims Court Clerk's Office, or - At: http://www.nycourts.gov/ip/adr/ProgramList.shtml.
+- In the phonebook, - At the Small Claims Court Clerk's Office, or - At: www.nycourts.gov/ip/adr/ProgramList.shtml